jamalsoueidan/jamalsoueidan/README.md

 ### Hi there 👋

+I'm Jamal, a Fullstack developer passionate about building SaaS applications.
+I enjoy every step of developing digital solutions, from developing backend systems to creating frontend interfaces.
+Specializing in front-end architecture, I build responsive, user-friendly applications.
+I understand user requirements and translate them into engaging user interfaces.
+With experience in data visualization and testing of frontend components (unittest, e2e), I follow coding standards and best practices to write clean, maintainable, and scalable code.
+I work closely with my teammates to find the best solutions and am involved in projects from start to finish.

-I'm Jamal, a Fullstack developer passionate about **building SaaS applications**.
-From developing backend systems to creating frontend interfaces, I enjoy every step of delivering digital solutions.
-I have experience integrating third-party services, developing reactive and offline-first applications, working with both SPA and SSR frameworks like Next.js and Remix, and creating backend endpoints using Convex, Node(Express), or Azure Functions.
-I'm skilled in relational databases SQL (MySQL or PostgreSQL), NoSQL databases ( MongoDB), writing E2E tests using Cypress or Playwright, and automating CI/CD pipelines with GitHub Actions.
+I have experience integrating third-party services, developing reactive and offline-first applications, working with both SPA and SSR frameworks like Next.js and Remix, and creating backend endpoints using Convex, Node (Express), or Azure Functions.
+I'm skilled in relational databases SQL (MySQL or PostgreSQL), NoSQL databases (MongoDB), writing E2E tests using Cypress or Playwright, and automating CI/CD pipelines with GitHub Actions.

 Explore my [repositories](https://github.com/jamalsoueidan?tab=repositories) to see examples of what I’ve been working on.